nogu-atsu/NARF/README.md

 ![overview](https://github.com/nogu-atsu/NARF/wiki/images/overview.jpg)

-The model is trained using the L2 loss between the generated image and the ground truth image.
+The model is trained with the L2 loss between the generated image and the ground truth image.

 ## Results
 The proposed NARF is capable of rendering images with explicit control of the viewpoint, bone pose, and bone parameters.
 These representations are disentangled and can be controlled independently.